The University of Manchester Division of Development and Alumni Relations Legal Bases Assessment for Processing Personal Information

 - that our ability to undertake new activities in pursuit of our functions of fundraising and alumni relations would be restricted by choosing consent as our main legal basis.

-As Table 1 illustrates, however, there are a small number of instances where we rely on the individual providing their consent as a legal basis for processing data.
-This is because:
+There are a small number of instances where we rely on the individual providing their consent as a legal basis for processing data.
+In such instances the individual has usually taken a positive action towards the University which requires processing of their data to facilitate a response and/or their involvement with us.
+Examples include:

 - most of the events we organise require attendees to register for tickets beforehand, for logistical and safety reasons.
 Where this is the case we believe consent is the only viable option for processing personal information for this purpose.
 We believe we have consent in this this regard because attendees are freely making the choice to register for the event, and providing information to us to facilitate this choice.
 If we did not process their personal information for this purpose then we would be unable to provide the individual with the service they are requesting.